How I Knew I Was Ready to Become a Full-Time Freelance Writer

 Taking the leap has pushed me to be a better journalist.
-When you make a decision to focus 100% on Plan A, you rise to the occasion and make it work.
+When you decide to focus 100% on Plan A, you rise to the occasion and make it work.
 I pitched more stories, wrote different types of articles, negotiated more often, and also learned to take breaks and enjoy weekends again.
-I also knew I was applying to Columbia Journalism School and that I would start shortly after hitting my one-year anniversary as a full-time freelancer so I could try it for a year and then reassess after getting my decision.
+I also knew I was applying to Columbia Journalism School and that I would start shortly after hitting my first anniversary as a full-time freelancer so I could try it for a year and then reassess after getting my decision.
 (Luckily, I got in!)

 No matter how ready you think you are to freelance full-time or start a business it’s still scary.
 You have to learn so many new skills and get out of your comfort zone.
 Big time.
 Here is how I decided to pursue freelance writing full-time.